TitanTurtles Cybersecurity Club

 Online: Zoom Meeting

-Intel computers with internet connection, and at least 16GB of memory (RAM) and 100GB free SSD harddrive space.
-AMD computers should work fine.
+Intel/AMD Quad core computers with internet connection, and at least 16GB of memory (RAM) and 100GB free SSD harddrive space.

 (Costco has qualified laptop at $700 and up.
-Amazon has qualified renewed laptop at around $300, but YMMV.)
+Amazon has qualified renewed laptop at less then $300, but YMMV.
+Gaming laptop with at least 32GB of RAM memory and 1TB SSD harddrive is recommended for determined students.)

 Curriculum: